-This provider, based in the British Virgin Islands, has several VPN servers located inside both the U.K. and Ireland.
+This provider, based in the British Virgin Islands, has multiple VPN server farms located inside both the U.K. and Ireland.
 The service reliably unblocks Sky Go, along with numerous other streaming services, such as Netflix, Hulu and others.

 ExpressVPN’s speedy connections mean there’s little wait before your favorite Sky Go show begins streaming.

 Military-grade encryption protects your online activities from prying eyes, and a kill switch is available on the provider’s desktop apps to kill your internet connection if your device loses its connection to the ExpressVPN servers.
 In addition, the provider follows a zero-logs policy.

 Although the provider limits simultaneous connections on the same login to a somewhat miserly 3 connections, you do have the option of using the provider with a long list of makes and models of routers.
 This allows you to protect multiple devices via a single VPN connection.

 - Speedy connections

 - Excellent global server coverage, with servers located in the U.K. and Ireland

 - Kill switch protection and military-level encryption

 - Unblocks both Sky Go and other popular streaming services